You found the vehicle of your dreams and the dealership offered you what you believe is a fair amount for your trade. So, now what?

 Obtaining the payoff information

 When your trade-in vehicle has a loan that requires payoff, the dealership will contact your lender to obtain the amount required to bring it to a zero balance.
-They may also require additional information such as your account number, to make sure the money is applied to the correct account, and the lender’s mailing address.
+They may also require additional information that will help to ensure that the money is applied to the correct account, such as your account number and the lender’s mailing address.

 If you have a billing statement or a coupon book, it’s a good idea to take that to the dealership with you so you have some of the information they may need.